Thesis Defense and Dissertation

 Thesis Defense, PhD Final Exam Form:

 A draft of the dissertation should be submitted to the Thesis Advisor with sufficient time for the Thesis Advisor to evaluate it and approve distribution to the Thesis Committee.
 The dissertation document must be submitted to the Thesis Committee members at least 2 weeks before the private defense date.
-If any committee member has a serious and justifiable objection to the thesis as written, the committee member will make their concerns known to the Thesis Advisor, student, and NUIN, and the defense may be rescheduled.
+Committee members with objections to any aspect of the written dissertation will make their concerns known to the Thesis Advisor, student, and NUIN, and the defense may be rescheduled.

 All members of the committee must digitally approve the PhD Final Exam Form following a successful thesis defense.
 If major revisions are required, the committee can opt to have a revised dissertation reviewed by each member of the committee, a single member, or the Thesis Advisor, as they see best fit.
 The PhD Final Exam Form should only be signed after the revised document has been approved.
 In the rare circumstance that a consensus cannot be reached regarding necessary revisions, a student or Thesis Advisor may appeal a Thesis Committee’s recommendations to NUIN.